Shuzhengz/TritonHacks-Python_Hard/README.md

   The problem is the images are simply too big to be processed by the algorithms on your computer in real time.

   - **Challenge**: Using OpenCV’s various methods of feature detection, you will identify the faces that are present in the photos that the AVHC took.
-  You will then extract these features and generate smaller images that your computer can handle.
+  You will then extract these faces and generate smaller images that your computer can handle.
 Each of your generated images cannot exceed [a set amount] in resolution.

 - NumPy (+ maybe scripy)